PennTURBO/Turbo-Documentation/turbo_axiomization.md

 The TURBO Carnival server uses SQL queries to gather data from a clinical data warehouse and populate the property graph.
 Portions of reality already modeled by Carnival and PennTURBO include demographic and  anthropometric data about patients, medication orders, and assigned diagnosis codes.
 The table in the introduction of this paper illustrates representative patient demographics.

-Once loaded into Carnival's property graph, the data are modeled as two patient *nodes*, with an `is_member_of` relationship to a patient *group* node, an `is_identified_by` relationship with an *identifier* node, and a `has_demographics_summary` relationship with a *demographics summary* node.
+Once loaded into TURBO Carnival's property graph, the data are modeled as two patient *nodes*, with an `is_member_of` relationship to a patient *group* node, an `is_identified_by` relationship with an *identifier* node, and a `has_demographics_summary` relationship with a *demographics summary* node.
 The demographic values themselves are implemented as properties of each demographics summary.

 ![image failed to load](carnival_example.png)

-### Step 2: From the Carnival Property Graph to Shortcut Triples via *Drivetrain*
+### Step 2: From the TURBO Carnival server to Shortcut Triples in the TURBO Semantic repository

-CLinical data warehouses and the Carnival property graph are prominent parts of the PennTURBO ecosystem.
-Nonetheless, PennTURBO has been designed to ingest data from other sources and in other forms.
-PennTURBO makes the following contract:  if a system can write terse *shortcut* triples using classes and predicates form the TURBO ontology, then a Scala application (written by the TURBO team) called *Drivetrain* will expand those shortcuts into statements about reality.
+Clinical data warehouses and the TURBO Carnival server are key to the TURBO Cohort pipeline.
+Nonetheless, the TURBO Cohort pipeline has been designed to ingest data from other sources and in other forms.
+If a system can write terse *shortcut* triples using classes and predicates form the TURBO ontology, then a Scala application in the TURBO Cohort pipeline will expand those shortcuts into statements about reality.
 The expanded statements can even include rule-based conclusions.
-Furthermore, if the data (like "1" and "WHITE") come from a trusted source like the Carnival property graph, then *Drivetrain will even write the shortcut triples.*
+Furthermore, if the data (like "1" and "WHITE") come from a trusted source like the TURBO Carnival server, then *the TURBO Cohort pipeline will even write the shortcut triples.*

-Drivetrain uses the SPARQL language, plus methods from the [RDF4J](http://rdf4j.org/) library to write and expand shortcuts in a triplestore like [Ontotext GraphDB](http://graphdb.ontotext.com/).
+The TURBO Cohort pipeline uses the SPARQL language, plus methods from the [RDF4J](http://rdf4j.org/) library to write and expand shortcuts in a triplestore like [Ontotext GraphDB](http://graphdb.ontotext.com/).

-Drivetrain has been made public in a [GitHUb repository](https://github.com/PennTURBO/Drivetrain).
+The TURBO Semantic repository component of the TURBO Cohort pipeline was previously referred to as Drivetrain [GitHUb repository](https://github.com/PennTURBO/Drivetrain).

 #### Shortcut Relations in the TURBO Ontology